nDependend/LibShapeDraw/projects/demos/src/main/java/libshapedraw/demos/README.md

-Each of these `mod_LSDDemo*` classes is a complete ModLoader mod... feel free to copy-and-paste!
+Each of these `mod_LSDDemo*` classes is nearly a complete LiteLoader mod... feel free to copy-and-paste!

 For more information about the LibShapeDraw API, see the